Damascus Became a Ruinous Heap

 The Arab states and Damascus will all receive a final judgment at the start of the Messianic Kingdom.
 It is difficult to predict if there will be another invasion of Damascus before the final destination which is a result of their perpetual hatred of Israel as characterized as early as Numbers 20:14-21 and in summary form in Psalm 83:1-8.
 Some believe that the civil war which started in 2011 in Syria is a fulfillment of the prophecy in Isaiah 17:1, but there is no biblical indication that this is accurate.
 It is outside sound hermeneutics to look to the news first in order to justify a prophecy in the Bible.
 We look to the Bible to see what God has said will happen then look to world events to see if they match up exactly as prophesied.

 Damascus presently is not in ruin as when the Assyrians and Babylonians destroyed the city.
 Some might view this prophecy in Isaiah 17:1 as indicative of a type of prophetic fulfillment called the “double reference.”
 Hermeneutically those instances refer to a near and far term view of a prophecied event such as in Deuteronomy 18 where Moses predicts a prophet who would succeed him.
 Although Joshua fulfilled the near-term fulfillment, Acts 3:22-23 applies it to Jesus, hence, the near and far view fulfillment.
-If there is a future destruction of Damascus equally ruinous as the Assyrian and Babylonian destructions were, but so far it is not.
+There might be yet a future destruction of Damascus equally ruinous as the Assyrian and Babylonian destructions were, but so far it has not occurred.
 There is still no biblical reference to a far term reference to this despoiling of Damascus in our time as the Acts 3:22-23 passage refers to the far term fulfillment of Jesus as the object of Moses’ prediction of a prophet to succeed him.
 Many see the text of Psalm 83:1-8 as the fulfillment of the far term prophecy of Isaiah 17:1 but that is simply an imprecatory Psalm, not a prophecy of an event that will come to pass.
 Therefore there is no clear indication in the Bible that this will have a far term fulfillment.

 God says that in the Messianic Kingdom He will bring peace between Israel and Damascus (Part of Assyria) through a conversion of their peoples to become believers and live with Israel in peace in the Messianic Kingdom.